 Roy’s own family question?
 Just like many of you that visit this page of the ‘de Lacy Chronicles’ I have arrived at a challenge in following my personal family path back down through time.
 My grandfather Edward Lacy was born in South Dublin in 1866 (yes I am very old) His father (my Great Grandfather) William Lacy also lived in the South Dublin or central Ireland area.
 General Sir George de Lacy Evans from Moig, County Limerick whose exploits earned him his section within my book ‘de Lacy Chronicles’, was only thirty when my Great Grandfather was born.
 My question: where they related by more than a family name?

 Here is possible evidence that there is a close link.
 The right-hand image taken from a woodcut is that of General Sir George de Lacy Evans about the time of the battle of Waterloo when he would have been in his late fifties.
 The left-hand image is an early photograph of my father probably taken while in his early twenties in the 1920's.
 Everyone who knew my father when he was alive, would take one look at the George de Lacy Evans woodcut and say “it’s your Dad"!
 Take away the facial hair, allow for the large age difference and see what you think.

-For your enjoyment in following the de Lacy family history, we have added links to other websites and YOUTube videos.
-While we have approved of the portion we have linked you to these sights are independent of de Lacy Chronicles.
+For your enjoyment in following the de Lacy family history, we have added links to other websites and YouTube videos.
+While we have approved of the portion we have linked you too, these sights are independent of de Lacy Chronicles.
 We take no responsibility for their content.